codewithnine/C_Programming_notes/README.md

 ## Including Files

-#include inserts a disk file into the middle of another file.
+## include inserts a disk file into the middle of another file

 When you've used a word processor, you might have used an #include type of command if you merged a file stored on disk into the middle of the file you were editing.

 When you install your compiler, the installation program sets up a separate location on your disk (in a directory) for various `#include` files that come with your compiler.

 When you want to use one of these built-in `#include` files, use the #include format with the angled brackets, `<` and `>`.